Click on any of the following links for information:

 Advising Teams are located in each of the University’s academic colleges.
 They will work with our students from matriculation to graduation, educating and empowering students to take ownership of their degree paths.
 These teams will consist of Academic Advisors who work collaboratively with students, faculty, and major departments.
 Academic Advisors work with students on program and course selection; discuss career goals and academic requirements; support enrollment management initiatives; coordinate the preparations for, and participate in, new student orientations; support retention initiatives within the college; and provide information on, and refer students to, University resources.
 To learn more about the Advising Team, email AdvisingTeam@tamuc.edu.

-Within the University, each college has an appointed Financial Aid Advisor.
+The University has Financial Aid Advisors to assist students with their questions and advice in applying for and being offered financial aid.
 These advisors, under direction, help manage financial aid packages that conform to all Title IV regulations as well as State and University policies to eligible Texas A&M University – Commerce students.
 Financial Aid Advisors also assist in facilitating workshops and presentations, on and off campus, to students, parents, and families regarding financial aid and scholarship awards and management.

 Bachelor’s Degree Requirements